Smash powers and traces on parametrized spectra: An application of rigidity: Structures on the homotopy bicategory

-\begin{proof} We verify the variant of \cref{associator_collection} in which we start with a product of four categories instead of three.
-The \fibrant objects are tuples of level $h$-fibrant spectra.
+\begin{proof} We first verify the variant of \cref{associator_collection} in which we start with a product of four categories instead of three.
+The \fibrant objects are the tuples of level $h$-fibrant spectra.
 This shows that every list appearing in \cref{fig:pentagon} is coherently right-deformable.

-By \cref{rd_descends_3} we get a commuting diagram between the right-derived functors.
-We identify the two upper vertical maps in this diagram as products $\ti\alpha \odot^\R \id$ by recalling that passage to the homotopy category respects horizontal composition of natural transformations. \end{proof}
+Since the pentagon axiom (\cref{fig:pentagon}) holds in the point-set bicategory $\Osp^c/\Top$, by \cref{rd_descends_3} we therefore get a commuting diagram between the right-derived functors, giving the commuting diagram \eqref{eq:pentagon_again} in the homotopy category.
+(The left-hand upper vertical map is the map of right-derived functors induced by $\alpha \odot \id$, and we identify this with $\ti\alpha \odot^\R \id$ by observing that $\ti\alpha \odot^\R \id$ satisfies the defining property from \cref{rd_descends_1.5}.
+We identify the right-hand upper vertical map in the same way.) \end{proof}

-The remaining diagrams from \cref{sec:point_set} will follow by the same argument -- the only thing to check is that every list of functors that arises is coherently right-deformable.
-However, to verify this for the unit isomorphism will require more care.
-Since $U_A$ is not level $h$-fibrant this is our first use of the ideas in \cref{extending_radiance}.
+The remaining diagrams from \cref{sec:point_set} will follow by the same argument.
+The only thing to check is that every list of functors that arises is coherently right-deformable.
+The unit isomorphism requires more care because $U_A$ is not level $h$-fibrant.
+This is our first use of the ideas in \cref{source_of_confusion}.

 \begin{lem} The collection of \fibrant objects for $\odot$ from \cref{odot_deformable} can be expanded to contain pairs $(X,Y)$ where one of $X$ or $Y$ is a unit 1-cell and the other is level $h$-fibrant. \end{lem}